datacrystals/AIStoryWriter/README.md

 For now, Linux is the only thing supported - I don't use or like Windows or Mac, so I've not tested either platform.
 It might work, it might not - feel free to try though!
 I run on a Debian distro, so that is what i'll write an installer script for, once the project matures enough to get there.

+## Contributing

+I welcome contributions, please either email me at `thomas.liao13 [at] gmail.com`, or open up a pull request (or both)!